Bash at the Beach (1998): Reception

+The event has received mixed reviews from critics.

 In 2014, Kevin Pantoja of 411Mania gave the event a rating of 2.5 [Very Bad], stating, "Another WCW show where nearly every match is bad.
 The main event is abysmal and the World Title match is poor.
 The Cruiserweight Title match and the Hair vs. Hair match both disappoint while the only match that is worth a look is Kidman vs. Juventud.
 WCW continues to be the worst shows I review."

-In 2018, Chris of Retro Pro Wrestling gave the event a rating of Recommendation: Avoid, stating, "And that, ladies and gentlemen, ends one of WCW’s worst shows of 1998, if not of all time.
-Top and tailed by two truly appalling matches, everything in between that wasn’t Eddie/Chavo or Kidman/Guerrera ranged from disappointing to dreadfully boring.
-Given how good WCW has been a year or two prior, it’s sad to see the company in such a poor state.
-Recommendation: Avoid Bash at the Beach 1998 at all costs unless you’re having trouble sleeping, in which case it makes for a good anaesthetic."
+In 2018, Chris of Retro Pro Wrestling gave the event a rating of Recommendation: Avoid, stating, "And that, ladies and gentlemen, ends one of WCW's worst shows of 1998, if not of all time.
+Top and tailed by two truly appalling matches, everything in between that wasn't Eddie/Chavo or Kidman/Guerrera ranged from disappointing to dreadfully boring.
+Given how good WCW has been a year or two prior, it's sad to see the company in such a poor state.
+Recommendation: Avoid Bash at the Beach 1998 at all costs unless you're having trouble sleeping, in which case it makes for a good anaesthetic."

 In 2021, Lance Augustine of TJRWrestling gave the event a rating of 6.75/10, stating, "This show was lacking from a quality match standpoint, with some solid matches, but a lot of misses.
 Goldberg winning the title the week prior was a huge moment for WCW, which a lot of people would argue should have been saved for this Pay-Per-View.
 I can see why they did it because of the main event we got, but giving away a title change on Nitro like that was a straight rating ploy.
 The Cruiserweight matches were very good and I thought Booker vs Hart was solid, although it could have been better.
-WCW as a whole had a complete stranglehold on the business at this time, but it isn’t because of the main event programs they had been having throughout the year.
-I didn’t hate this show, but there were some parts, especially the main event, that was tough to get through."
+WCW as a whole had a complete stranglehold on the business at this time, but it isn't because of the main event programs they had been having throughout the year.
+I didn't hate this show, but there were some parts, especially the main event, that was tough to get through."

+The PPV generated a buy rate of 1.50 which is equivalent to 580,000 total buys.
+The PPV was the second most bought PPV in WCW history behind 1997's Starrcade.